 If you are wondering what to do with crushed eggshells, recycle them in the garden.
 Save the old eggshells from making those scrambled eggs or breakfast burritos!
-Wash the eggshells off well and place in an open container to dry.
-Mash the shells up into a fine powder and store in a paper bag until needed.
+Wash the eggshells off well and place them in an open container to dry.
+Mash the shells up into a fine powder and store them in a paper bag until needed.

 I stress the fact that the eggshells must be smashed into a powdery form to get the benefit desired.
 Eggshells that are not made into a powdery form will take a very long time to break down, thus delaying their benefits to the plants.

 The eggshells are mostly calcium carbonate, which can be added to the garden or even container plants.
 This additive helps prevent the blossom end rot problems with tomatoes and helps other plants as well.
-Calcium is very important in the construction of the cell walls in plants and promotes the proper workings of the growing tissues in plants; it is extremely important in fast growing plants.
+Calcium is very important in the construction of the cell walls in plants and promotes the proper workings of the growing tissues in plants; it is extremely important in fast-growing plants.

 Banana Peels in Garden Recycling

 The banana is truly a gift of nature in so many ways.
 Not only very good for us but good for the garden visitor friends that make our gardens grow well.
 The banana peels have been used for hundreds of years to protect roses!
-Many rose growers would place a banana peel in the planting hole with roses, as the potassium in them can help keep many diseases away from your rosebushes.
+Many rose growers would place a banana peel in the planting hole with roses, as the potassium in them can help keep many diseases away from your rose bushes.
 The banana peels actually contain several nutrients for the garden plants such as: potassium, calcium, magnesium, and sulfur.

-The banana peels break down very well, thus providing the nutrients to the plants quickly.
+The banana peels break down very well, thus providing nutrients to the plants quickly.
 I recommend chopping up the banana peels before placing them in the garden or around the rosebushes and working them into the soil.
 The chopping up of the peels helps them to break down better, not to mention being easier to work with.
 The peels can be chopped up and dried for use later on as well.

 Recycling Coffee Grounds in the Garden